-Due to the projected increase in the volume of hazardous materials, Alternative 1 could result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous materials would be handled and disposed per applicable BMPs and SOPs therefore, the increase in volume would not result in significant impacts.
-BMPs and SOPs (see Volume 7) that would be used include:
+Due to the projected increase in the volume of hazardous materials, Alternative 1 would have the potential to result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous materials would be handled and disposed per applicable BMPs and SOPs, and therefore the increase in volume would result in less than significant impacts (refer to Table 17.2-1 and Volume 7).